The Brave Little Toaster: Writing

 In 1986, Hyperion began to work on the story and character development.
-Jerry Rees, a crew member on two previous Disney films, The Fox and the Hound and Tron, and co-writer of the screenplay along with Joe Ranft, was chosen to direct the project.
+Jerry Rees, a crew member on two previous Disney films, The Fox and the Hound (1981) and Tron (1982), and co-writer of the screenplay along with Joe Ranft, was chosen to direct the project.
 He had been working on an animated adaptation of Will Eisner's The Spirit with Brad Bird, and received a call from Wilhite asking him to develop, write, and direct, explaining that The Brave Little Toaster was being adapted into a short, but that a feature film was possible if handled correctly.
 Joe Ranft and Rees worked on developing the story.
-The storyboards were designed by Jerry, Joe, along with Alex Mann and Darrell Rooney.
+The storyboards were designed by Rees, Ranft, along with Alex Mann and Darrell Rooney.
 When animators ran out of pages to storyboard, Rees sat down and wrote more of the script.

 The work was significantly adapted from the original story.
 Only about four lines of dialogue from the book ended up in the finished film.
 Rees decided to move the junkyard sequence from the middle of the story to its end because of the junkyard's symbolism as a graveyard for appliances.
 He also wanted a definitive moment that earned Toaster the title of "brave", so he had Toaster jump into the gears to save the Master, a plot point that wasn't in the book.
 Having the character's voices in his head when writing the script helped Rees to personalize the dialogue.
 He even reworked some of the already-completed script in order to customize sections based on the actors' personalities.
-After cutting together the storyboards and scene-planning in Taipai, production manager Chuck Richardson explained the logistics issues—the film would be 110 minutes long.
-As a result, Rees decided to cut around 20 minutes' worth of the story—the deleted scenes have not been released to the public.
+After cutting together the storyboards and scene-planning in Taipei, production manager Chuck Richardson explained the logistics issues—the film would be 110 minutes long.
+As a result, Rees decided to cut around 20 minutes' worth of the story — the deleted scenes have not been released to the public.